mavzerburak0/100-days-of-code/log.md

 **Today's Progress**:
 * Add a UI to Rock, Paper, Scissors game
+* 120 minutes of coding, 7 minutes of reading

 **Thoughts:** I feel like I should learn JS debugging soon as I have no idea where things go wrong when my code isn't working.
 I spent a fair amount of time trying to get a simple event listener on a button click to work properly.
 Most of today was spent writing and deleting code.
 However, I managed to get a somewhat working game at the end.
 I will try to improve it tomorrow.

+**Link to work:** None

+### Day 24: February 7, 2021

+**Today's Progress**:
+* 81% done on TOD Foundations Path
+* Start new project: Etch-a-Sketch
+* 57 minutes of coding

+**Thoughts:** Finally finished the DOM Manipulation section.
+I was dragging so much behind but I had a quick start to the Etch-a-Sketch project.
+It is getting harder and harder to progress through as sections get longer and more complicated.
+I am not in rush but I also don't want to stay stuck in one place for too long.

 **Link to work:** None